Yaelts2/EEG-project/README.md

 - **`Notebook/`**: Jupyter notebooks for analysis and visualization.
   - `analysis.ipynb`: Exploratory analysis of and vizualization of raw and processed data

-  - `Train.py`: Script for predicting multi-class classification of 11 phinemes.
-  - `Vowel and consonant.py`: Script for predicting binary classification of vowel vs. consonant
-  - `Consonant_only.py`: prediction of reduced classes/phonemes with only consonant letters
-  - `Preprocess.py`: a script for extracting and preprocessing data from eeg .edf file based on the events.tsv file
  - **`results/`**: Final results
    - `Classificatio_report.txt`: Result of the multi-class classification of 11 phinemes
    -  `report_vowel_and_consonat`: classification report for binary classification of vowel vs. consonant.